By Holly Reisem Hanna

 Before you set up your blog, you'll want to think about what topics and areas you're going to cover.
 Is it Disney movies and characters?
 Is it traveling with small children at Disney parks?
 Is it how to do Disney on a budget?
 Once you nail down your niche, you can choose a domain name and set up your blog.

 Now, don't worry.
 Starting a blog is easy and affordable.
-In fact, I have a step-by-step tutorial on how to launch a blog in a few easy steps for just $3.95 a month!
+In fact, I have a step-by-step tutorial on how to launch a blog in a few easy steps for just $2.95 a month — which is a special offer for readers of TWAHW!

 Once you have your blog in place, you're ready to start writing and monetizing.
 Bloggers make their money in a multitude of ways from direct ad sales, affiliate marketing, working with ad networks, to corporate sponsorships, brand ambassadorships, sponsored blog posts, and more.
 How much you earn as a blogger will depend greatly on your determination, mindset, and ability to hustle.